snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 ### PIPESTATUS

 To be honest, I have never used the PIPESTATUS variable before.
-I knew that it's there, but I never bothered to fully understand it until now.
+I knew that it's there, but I never bothered to fully understand it how it works until now.

 The PIPESTATUS variable in Bash allows checking of the return code from all parts of a pipe.
 If it’s only necessary to check success or failure of the whole pipe, then the following is acceptable: